Connected and Automated Vehicles

 Automatic vehicle following is an important feature of a fully or partially automated highway system (AHS).
 The on-board vehicle control system should be able to accept and process inputs from the driver, the infrastructure and other vehicles, perform diag- nostics and provide the appropriate commands to actuators so that the resulting motion of the vehicle is safe and compatible with the AHS objectives.
 The purpose of this paper is to design and test a vehicle control system in order to achieve full vehicle automation in the longitudinal direction for several modes of operation, where the...

-Design Of Fault Tolerant Control Systems For Ahs
+Design of Fault Tolerant Control Systems For AHS

 Sastry, S.